 France braces for nationwide strike amid fuel shortage tensions

-Paris (AFP) – France on Monday braced for nationwide transport strike actions as the government and unions remained in deadlock over stoppages at oil depots that have sparked fuel shortages.
+Paris (AFP) – France on Monday braced for nationwide transport strike action as the government and unions remained in deadlock over walkouts at oil depots that have sparked fuel shortages.

 Leading unions have called for strikes Tuesday in their biggest challenge yet to President Emmanuel Macron since he won a new presidential term in May.

-Motorists scrambled to fill tanks as the fuel strike, which has lasted for nearly three weeks, crippled supplies at just over 30 percent of France's service stations.
+Motorists scrambled to fill tanks as the fuel strike, which has lasted for nearly three weeks, cripples supplies at just over 30 percent of France's service stations.

-The government, increasingly impatient with striking workers, said it was forcing key staff back to work.
+The government, increasingly impatient with the striking workers, said it was forcing key staff back to work.

 "The time for negotiation is over," Finance Minister Bruno Le Maire told the BFMTV broadcaster Monday.

-The government said it would begin to requisition workers at the Feyzin depot in southeastern France from 2.00 pm (1200 GMT) on Monday, having already employed the same strategy at the Mardyck depot in the north of the country.
+The government said it would begin to requisition workers at the Feyzin depot in southeastern France on Monday, having already employed the same strategy at the Mardyck depot in the north of the country.

 Fuel workers voted to continue stoppages at several refineries run by TotalEnergies, the coordinator for the hard-left CGT union Eric Sellini said, rejecting a pay package agreed between the group's management and mainstream unions.